Driver Education Frequently Asked Questions

 We do not conduct or do the DMV drive test.
 When a student completes our program DMV is recognizing that the drive section that they pass with our program meets or exceed their standards of a drive test.

-Students who are 18 and older will still need to complete a drive test at DMV after completion of our program.
+Students who are 18 and older or turn 18 during the course will still need to complete a drive test at DMV after completion of our program.

 WHAT IS THE LOW INCOME SUBSIDY?